ohnosequences/scarph/docs/morphisms.md

 |        `outV[E]` | `E#Source → E#Target` | `.outV(<edge>)`    |         `inV[E]` | `E#Target → E#Source` | `.inV(<edge>)`  |
 |         `get[P]` |  `P#Owner → P#Value`  | `.get(<property>)` |      `lookup[P]` | `P#Value → P#Owner`   | --              |

+Here `TODO` means that it will be done in the nearest future, and `--` means that it is not needed.

 ### Isomorphisms list